 If you’re the kind of person who would rather not use a graphic designer, but you still want a bit of style in your presentations, these new features will be exactly what you need.

 If you do use a designer for your presentations, this might feel less relevant to you.
 But we have another little change bundled with this release that everyone should find useful!

-We’re adding a Sort and Search option to the Showcases tab in the web platform.
+We’re adding a Sort and Search option to the Present tab in the web platform.

 In this new release, labels will be left-aligned, to make room for a handy search and filter option.